-It was hard to learn that I had to have surgery and a metal rod and screws (aka intramedullary nail) inserted in my tibia.
+Hard to learn that I had to have surgery and a metal rod and screws inserted in my tibia.
+(The infamous intramedullary nail, or rod).

-It was hard to learn that I had to be hospitalised and wait for surgery, which was not going to happen that day.
+But also to learn that I had to be hospitalised and wait for surgery.

-It was hard to learn that it’d be about 6 months before my leg would feel completely ok and fully functional again.
+It was hard to learn that it’d be about 6 months before my leg would be okay.

-It was hard to know that for the first time in his life I was going to be away overnight from The Little Guy.
-For the first time in his life Mamma wasn’t going to put him to bed and give him milk in the night.
-(Of course Papa’ stepped in and did a brilliant job, but it was a little hard for everyone involved).
+And it was hard to know that for the first time in his life I was going to be away overnight from The Little Guy.
+Mamma wasn’t going to put him to bed and give him milk in the night.
+(Of course, Papa’ stepped in and did a brilliant job, but it was a little hard for everyone involved).